SolidLabResearch/solid-sfef-cli/README.md

     npm i @solidlab/solid-sfef-cli -g
     ```

-- It could also be install locally as a dev dependency using ```--save-dev``` parameter.
+- It could also be installed locally as a dev dependency using ```--save-dev``` parameter.
 The following commands can be used:

     ```bash
     npm install @solidlab/solid-sfef-cli --save-dev